ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ---
-title: 'Creating a Blog using Next JS 13 and Markdown'
+title: 'Creating a Blog using Next JS 13, Typescript and Markdown'
 date: 'March 23, 2023'
 subtitle: 'Creating a Static Site Generator using Next JS 13'
 ---